-To understand what causes overthinking, we need to understand why we think in the first place.
+To understand what causes overthinking, we need to understand why we think at all.
 After that, we can begin to explore why this process goes into overdrive and what can be done to overcome it.
 In the first half of the 20th century, behaviourists dominated the field of Psychology.
-They believed that behaviour …
+They believed that behaviour was the …

 To help you understand Attachment theory, I want you to imagine a scene where you’re in a room full of your relatives and friends.
 One of them is a mother who has brought her baby along.
 While the mother is busy chatting, you notice the infant beginning to crawl up to you.
 You decide to …